Shawak/KBSE_Hausarbeit/README.md

 Attach to docker container: `docker exec -it supercar_app_1 /bin/sh`

-The website will be aviable under http://localhost/supercar
+The website will be available under http://localhost/supercar

 ## Links